collindougherty/collindougherty/README.md

 In the past, I have interned for the Huskers Sports Analytics Department and Nebraska Athletic Performance Lab, lending support primarily to baseball, but also to volleyball, tennis and softball.

 - :pencil2: I’m currently working on ...
 [My new Huskers Analytics website.](https://huskerstats.com)
-- :pencil2: I'm also working on ...
-[A professional contracting site.](https://databased.us)
 - :books: I'm currently reading ...
 A Brave New World
 - :desktop_computer: Learn more about me [here.](https://collindougherty.com/)